ffAudio/ffLayouts/README.txt

 Add a labeled component in one line of code
 Add spacers between components

-Size constraints are yet to be done...
+Movablesplitters are next to be implemented
-And so are movablesplitters

 Have fun using it...
 Daniel